Vermicelli Pasta: The Thin Noodle Loved Worldwide

 Use plenty of water, stir gently during the first minute of cooking, and avoid overcrowding.
 Rice type can be rinsed after cooking if the recipe allows.
 For wheat vermicelli, toss immediately with sauce or a small amount of oil after draining.

-In Italian cooking, vermicelli is simply a thinner pasta than spaghetti.
+In Italian cooking, vermicelli pasta is simply a thinner pasta than spaghetti.
 In Asian cuisines, however, the term “vermicelli” often refers to rice or mung bean noodles, which are completely different from Italian pasta.

 In short, both belong to the family of long noodles, but their texture, thickness, ingredients, and traditional uses set them apart.